Table of Contents

 Language competence is a set of attitudes, skills, behaviors, and policies that enable international companies to effectively communicate and interact with overseas partners and clients.
 When employees of international companies possess cultural competence, they are better able to adapt to the country’s market and customer base.

 For language professionals, knowing the linguistic aspects of a language isn’t enough.
 Effective communication requires understanding the cultural “backbone” that shapes language use.
 Imagine meeting someone from a different cultural background without knowing whether to shake hands, bow, or simply nod.
-Such cultural nuances can turn simple interactions into awkward encounters if overlooked.

 Language professionals frequently encounter cultural barriers, even when they’re fluent in the language.
 These barriers extend beyond verbal communication and often include non-verbal signals.
 For instance, body language is heavily influenced by cultural context.
-While a smile may be universal, gestures like hand clapping can convey very different meanings across cultures.

 Translators and Interpreters as Cultural Mediators